Parenting

 Playing the comparison game

-It’s nearly impossible to not compare ourselves to others in this day and age.
-With endless access to the best snapshots of people’s lives, we oftentimes convince ourselves that others have it far better than we do.
+It’s nearly impossible not to compare ourselves to others in this day and age.
+With endless access to other people’s highlight reels, we oftentimes convince ourselves that others have it far better than we do.
 But in reality, comparison will always be the thief of joy.
 This year, we’re reminding ourselves that everyone’s lives are so different from our own, and that’s an amazing thing!
-Of course, it’s normal to seek out inspiration or advice when you feel in need of some guidance, but let’s remember that our self-worth and happiness should not be based on anyone else’s.
+Of course, it’s normal to seek out inspiration or advice when you need some guidance, but let’s remember that our self-worth and happiness should not be based on anyone else’s.

 Trying to control everything